The drop-ship's altitude warning had been going off for about ninety seconds.

 Nobody in the cabin had asked the pilot to turn it off.

-Caleb watched the red interior strip lights pulse against the inside of his visor, syncing to the warning rhythm in a way the engineers had probably thought was reassuring and was not.
+Caleb watched the red interior strip lights pulse against the inside of his visor, synced to the warning rhythm with an engineer's bad idea of reassurance.
 Across the aisle Hiro was breathing through his nose in short measured pulls.
 The kid had a system.
-Caleb did not ask what it was.
+Caleb left it alone.

 Kikaru, two seats down, had her plasma rifle held barrel-up between her knees.
-Her gloved fingers were not curled around the grip.
-They were pressed flat against the receiver, palm down, the way you press a hand against a table to make sure the table is still there.
+Her gloved fingers lay flat against the receiver, palm down, the way you press a hand against a table to make sure the table is still there.

 The pilot's voice came over the cabin speakers, faint under the rotors.